-The Best VPNs for Canada in 2024
+The Best VPNs in Canada

 As concerns over internet privacy become more common, more people are looking into which VPN they should use when browsing.
 VPNs, or Virtual Private Networks, are web services designed to let you browse the internet without exposing your IP address to websites, ISP’s, and third-party cookies.
 VPNs essentially will forward all your network traffic to a remote network that can be anywhere in the world that the VPN company has servers, and then use that Server’s internet connection to surf the web.